ironhack-labs/data-labs/module-2/storytelling-with-data-visualizations.md

 ## Technical Requirements

 The technical requirements for this project are as follows:
- - You will select a dataset from a public source.
+ - Select a dataset from a public source.
- - You will create a jupyter notebook to analyze the data
+ - Create a Jupyter notebook to analyze the data
- - You will create at least 3 different data visualizations that are clear and concise.
+ - Create at least 3 different data visualizations that are clear and concise.
 Graphs should contain the proper labeling of the x and y axis when appropriate as well as a title for the graph.
- - You will explain what insight or information is inferred from these visualizations.
+ - Explain what insight or information is inferred from these visualizations.
 The explanation should be in the notebook in markdown cells.
 ## Necessary Deliverables

-The following deliverables should be pushed to your Github repo for this chapter.
+The following deliverables should be pushed to your GitHub repo for this chapter.

-- <b>A jupyter notebook</b> containing your analysis and the code you used to obtain this analysis.
+- <b>A Jupyter notebook</b> containing your analysis and the code you used to obtain this analysis.
 - <b>A data folder</b> containing your data set.

 ## Suggested Ways to Get Started